rudderlabs/terraform-provider-rudderstack/docs/resources/destination_s3_datalake.md

 Required:

-- `frequency` (String) Specify how often RudderStack should sync the data to your PostgreSQL database.
+- `frequency` (String) Specify how often RudderStack should sync the data to your S3 Datalake.

 Optional: